 The low-profile head and telltale ball make swishing this beauty round almost enjoyable.
 A long cord means you won't be slowed by having to change outlets and the handle gives you plenty of opportunities to reach when cleaning stairs and upper corners.
 It isn't the lightest but the neat design isn't too hard to carry and it stores away nicely.

-If you have a long-haired dog or cat, you'll love the Shark APEX DuoClean with Zero-M Self-Cleaning Brushroll Upright Vacuum.
-Not only is it powerful enough to suck up everything in its path, but it has a self-cleaning brush roll that automatically keeps it free of hair (so you won't have to spend time removing fur that's tangled around the brush roll when you're done vacuuming).
+If you have a long-haired dog or cat, you'll love the Shark Vertex Upright Vacuum with Powered Lift-Away.
+Built with hypervelocity suction, it's powerful enough to suck up everything in its path, and it's built with the latest DuoClean Powerfins features with a self-cleaning brush roll that automatically keeps it free of hair (so you won't have to spend time removing fur that's tangled around the brush roll when you're done vacuuming).
 It goes without saying that it works wonders on cleaning up human hair, too.

 Besides the fact that it sucks up hair, this vacuum is packed with other handy features, including LED headlights for seeing under the furniture, a crevice, an upholstery tool for cleaning dog hair off the sofa, and on-board tool storage.
 It also has a built-in HEPA filter to remove allergens and pet dander while it cleans.